apache/tajo/tajo-docs/src/main/sphinx/partitioning/column_partitioning.rst

 You can create a partitioned table by using the ``PARTITION BY`` clause.
 For a column partitioned table, you should use the ``PARTITION BY COLUMN`` clause with partition keys.

-For example, assume there is a table ``student`` composed of the following schema.
+For example, assume a table with the following schema.

 .. code-block:: sql